-I’m not going to sugar coat it, alot of people died!
-The season finale of Game of Thrones season 5, was devastating to say the least.
-I mean, we all expected there to be be deaths.
-What would Game of Thrones be if they didn’t end the season with a good ole slaughter?
+I’m not going to sugar coat it, a lot of people died!
+The season finale of Game of Thrones season 5, was devastating.
+I mean, we all expected there to be deaths.
+What would Game of Thrones be if they didn’t end the season with a great slaughter?
 But seriously, I’m almost considering never watching the show again.
 I know that the novels are known to break hearts, but if you kill enough of the characters that I’m rooting for, I’m going to have to take my devotion elsewhere.

 But don’t let me be the judge.
 Read the re-cap and figure out how you feel about this tragic episode.

 Meryn Trant is enjoying his time in Braavos.
 Spending his nights filtering through young girls that can take the best beating.
-In a line of three, there is one young girl with her hair pulled over her face, that takes to his beating like a pro.
+In a line of three, there is one young girl with her hair pulled over her face, that bears his beating like a pro.
 Meryn sends the others away and chooses this girl.
-The whole time I was thinking it was Arya, but she pulls her hair back to reveal another young girl.
+The whole time I thought it was Arya, but she pulls her hair back to reveal another young girl.

 She tells Meryn that she is killing him because he killed her sword trainer back in Kings Landing.
 Then she finishes the job with a dozen or so stabs to the chest.
 When Arya returns to the house of black and white, she returns the face that she used to the storage area of many faces.

 And to the surprise of no one, including your cat, Jaqen is waiting.
-He tells Arya that she killed someone that was not assigned to her and has broken some type of law of the god of many faces.
-Arya has her own agenda and apparently the gift of taking lives can only apply to those that are on the list of the many faced god.
+He tells Arya that she killed someone that was not assigned to her and has broken some law of the god of many faces.
+Arya has her agenda, and the gift of taking lives can only apply to those that are on the list of the many faced god.

 Jaqen tells Arya that a life wrongly taken must be paid with another life.
 He pulls out the vile of poison and Arya struggles to get free of the girls grasp.
 Before you begin to mourn the death of Arya, know that he never forces her to drink the vile, instead, he drinks it himself.
 When his body drops to the floor, Arya rushes to his side crying her eyes out over his death.

 WTH!
-I know that this is one of those many faced god games but the rest of what happens is beyond understanding.
+I know that this is one of those many faced god games, but the rest of what happens is beyond understanding.
 Knowing that the Jaqen on the floor must be a fake, Arya pulls his face off to reveal an older woman.
-Jaqen explains that the person on the floor is truly no one. as Arya should have been.
+Jaqen explains that the person on the floor is genuinely no one.
 She left her money, former life, and somewhat left her sword hidden outside the walls of the house of black and white, but she did not leave her Arya emotions.
-Therefore, she isn’t no one.
+Therefore, she isn’t a no one.

 Arya took out Meryn’s eyes, so I guess blindness is an appropriate punishment.
 I think the whole point is that she can no longer mope over her list because she won’t be able to see anyone anymore.
 Arya’s on her way to be a no one this time, for sure.
 What a rough way to make this happen though.

-Dany is still no where be found on her adventures with her dragon.
-Tyrion, Daario, and Jorah, are left to figure out the next move.
-After much arguing, Tyrion is left to govern the people with Mereen, with Grey worm as his mouth piece.
+Dany is still nowhere on her adventures with her dragon.
+Tyrion, Daario, and Jorah are left to figure out the next move.
+After much arguing, Tyrion is left to govern the people with Mereen, with Grey worm as his mouthpiece.
 The people would not listen to Tyrion who is a foreigner and someone that they don’t know and therefore, won’t trust.
 But Greyworm, who is still recovering from his wounds, is a very well respected person.
-The people also know that Grey worm is devoted to his khaleesi.
+The people also know that Grey worm is devoted to his Khaleesi.

 Daario and Jorah head north to try to find where Drogon has taken his mother.
-I see alot of butting heads in the future, especially since the two heros are in love with the same woman.
+I see a lot of butting heads in the future, especially since the two heroes are in love with the same woman.
 A point that Tyrion gladly aired out.